Ujjalt/ujjaltimshina/_pages/about.md

 I am also keenly interested in subjects such as [**Measure Theory**](https://en.wikipedia.org/wiki/Measure_theory) and [**General Topology**](https://en.wikipedia.org/wiki/General_topology), which continue to shape my mathematical perspective.
 Beyond these, I remain curious about broader themes in modern mathematics.

 ---

+Previously, I completed my M.Sc. in Mathematics from [Sikkim University](https://cus.ac.in/), a central university established by an Act of Parliament, Government of India.
+I graduated with a CGPA of 9.81 and received the University Gold Medal.
+My master's thesis, titled *“Nets and Filters in Topology”*, was completed under the supervision of [Dr. Namita Behera](https://cus.ac.in/index.php/en/schools-e/physical-sciences/mathematics-dept/dr-namita-behera-2).
+I completed my undergraduate studies at [Nar Bahadur Bhandari Government College](https://nbbgc.org/), affiliated with Sikkim University.

 For me, research is a quiet and careful journey into abstract ideas—guided not only by logic but also by curiosity, patience, and a willingness to accept uncertainty.
 I see mathematics as both a tool to discover truths and a way to express ideas elegantly.